ismai117/DroidJobsKMP/README.md

 Kotlin Multiplatform job finder app, connecting you with the latest opportunities in the world of Android development.

-<span style="color: red;">Please note:</span> This app is created solely for showcasing the capabilities of Kotlin Multiplatform and does not intend to provide genuine job-seeking services.
+<span style="color: red">Please note:</span> This app is created solely for showcasing the capabilities of Kotlin Multiplatform and does not intend to provide genuine job-seeking services.

 Supported Platforms
 - Android